igorferst/learns-how-to-rails/README.md

 To start the server (after creating a new app with `rails new`) simply run `docker-compose up`.

-After the server is app, you can execute arbitrary commands inside the app container with
+After the server is up, you can execute arbitrary commands inside the app container with

 ```
 docker-compose exec depot [command]
 ```

+for example `docker-compose exec depot rails -v`.